Reading Time: 17 minutes

 Nearby City: Bend, OR

 Sparks Lake was named for a 19th-century rancher, “Lige” Sparks.
-The lake is a natural body of water and well-known for its unmatched beauty and surrounding mountains.
-The lake is located near the peak of the central Cascade Range.
+This natural clear water Oregon Lake is well-known for its unmatched beauty and surrounding mountains.
+Its serene landscape involves conifer forests and snow-capped peaks of the Cascade Range.
+Thus, like most Oregon lakes, this too paints a perfect picture for nature lovers.

 Best time to visit: June through November

-Activities can be performed: Hiking, fishing, photography, canoeing, camping, kayaking.
+Activities: Hiking, fishing, photography, canoeing, camping, and kayaking.

 Google Map Link: https://goo.gl/maps/ewVJUQAu4YSyeEyV8